Najib Kilani: Al-Kilani and the Brotherhood

 Najeeb Al-Kilani joined the Brotherhood's call at an early age.
 It affected his ideas and beliefs, provided him with much knowledge and religious and worldly sciences, and had the most significant impact on forming his political mentality.
 Najib began to get acquainted with the Muslim Brotherhood group in Zefta through the celebration held in Mit Ghamr to celebrate the occasion of Muhammad's migration in 1948 AD.
-The reason for rallying around this group was to found a new style of rhetoric and celebration of religious occasions, so he opened his heart and mind to what he heard from them, and what caught his eye was the chants that they chanted, as it was expected - at that time - that most parties chant about the lives of leaders and prominent people with them.
+The reason for rallying around this group was to find a new style of rhetoric and celebration of religious occasions, so he opened his heart and mind to what he heard from them, and what caught his eye was the chants that they chanted, as it was expected - at that time - that most parties chant about the lives of leaders and prominent people with them.
 However, on that night, he heard a unique chat (God is great, praise be to God, God is our goal, the Messenger is our leader, the Qur'an is our constitution, jihad is our way, death for the sake of God is our highest wish).

-These were the lectures held by the Muslim Brotherhood, as he said: "The richest and strongest of these centers are in intellectual and cultural oriented giving.
+These were the lectures held by the Muslim Brotherhood, as he said: "The richest and strongest of these centers are in intellectual and culturally oriented giving.
 They linked all these topics with the bond of Islam, as they held poetry festivals, Islamic theater, and sports."

 He was arrested more than once.
 After the Al-Manshiya incident on October 26, 1954, AD, Abdel Nasser detained many of the Muslim Brotherhood, brought them to trial, and sentenced them to various sentences, leaving their families without a breadwinner.
 Nasser's regime did so, so he arrested everyone who helped these families and brought them to court under the name of organizing funding.
 Najib al-Kilani was one of those arrested on August 7, 1955, AD.
 He was taken to the military prison and sentenced to ten years in jail, but he was granted a health pardon.
 He was released after serving 40 months in jail.